FLovascio/opacity-tools/readme.md

 For FORTRAN linkage, FORTRAN friendly functions `type functionname_(arg*, ...)` have been defined in the `*_interface.cxx` files, these functions take care of most quirks of FORTRAN arg passing quirks internally and _should_ behave to a user in the same way as their C counterparts.
 An example of FORTRAN usage of the libs is provided in `opacity-tools/examples/`.

 ##### Other
-There is currently no support for other languages, though a python wrapper is on the roadmap.
+There is currently no support for other languages, though all languages with C interop are technically supported.
 All languages that can call C functions should be easy to support, and this can be "left as an exercise to the user".

+### opacities.py
+A python wrapper is also provided, it calls the C++ library functions through a C layer.
+Memory allocation is all handled in C++, but has not been extensively tested, so it is very much possible to reate a segfault if you try.
+If you create an instance of aany "surprising" segfaults, raif a bug, I will try to chase it down and fix it!
+I will write and package up an installer for the python wrapper as well.
+An example jupyter notebook is also provided.

 ## Version 1.0 release roadmap